Wrongful termination refers to an unfair and illegal loss of employment.

-Arizona Wrongful Termination
+Examples of Wrongful Termination

-Employment issues are complex and require a thorough analysis to determine potential claims and defenses.
-If you have been terminated on the basis of discrimination, retaliation, for breach of contract or any other protected classifications, you may have a wrongful termination claim.
+Employment issues are complex and require a thorough and knowledgable analysis to determine potential claims and defenses.
+If you have been fired from work or effectively forced to resign because of discrimination, retaliation, breach of contract, or any other protected classifications or activities, you may have a wrongful termination claim.